makerdao/auction-keeper/README.md

 Any messages writen by a _bidding model_ to **stderr** will be passed through by the keeper to its logs.
 This is the most convenient way of implementing logging from _bidding models_.

+**No facility is provided to prevent you from bidding an unprofitable price.**  Please ensure you understand how your model produces prices and how prices are consumed by the keeper for each of the auction types in which you participate.

 ### Simplest possible _bidding model_